kriszwart/ZwartifyOSv1/docs/TEMPLATE_OVERVIEW.md

-# LeadnamicOS: The Complete Agent Development Template
+# ZwartifyOS: The Complete Agent Development Template

-## 🎯 What is LeadnamicOS?
+## 🎯 What is ZwartifyOS?

-**LeadnamicOS is a production-ready template for building AI agent platforms** - think "your own Toolhouse.ai" or "Claude Console" that you can customise, deploy, and monetise.
+**ZwartifyOS is a production-ready template for building AI agent platforms** - think "your own Toolhouse.ai" or "Claude Console" that you can customise, deploy, and monetise.

 It's not just a demo or proof-of-concept.
 It's a **complete agent operating system** with everything you need to build, deploy, and scale AI-powered applications.